 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Company is exposed to interest rate fluctuations on its cash which bears a floating rate of interest.
 The risk is not considered significant.

-The Company did not have any interest rate swaps or financial contracts in place during fiscal 2019 and 2018 and any variations in interest rates would not have materially affected net income.
+The Company did not have any interest rate swaps or financial contracts in place during fiscal 2021 or fiscal 2020 and any variations in interest rates would not have materially affected net income.